liuzhenbo/zimbra-sources/README.rst

 Zimbra-Source Mirror
 ====================

-**Please note**: As this `Forum post`_ suggests, it seems as if Zimbra is restructuring its code backend and enables a more friendlier, git-based frontent.
-So this repository will probably be deprecated and removed in the future.
+**THIS IS DEAD** Zimbra has taken down their perforce-Server in favor of a new git-based server.
+Thus, this repository cannot be updated anymore.
+Thanks for everybody interested in this.

 This is an unofficial mirror of the VMware Zimbra Perforce Repository on GitHub.

 As I find Perforce rather quirky and slow, I thought about mirroring the sources on the far more intuitive and lean GitHub.